harsath/poc-http-parser/readme.md

 Originally implemented for my internal use to play around with Linux and FreeBSD's networking interface for event-driven APIs, but I find myself using it ofter.
 It's a header-only C HTTP parser.
-You can just plug-in anywhere.
+You can just plug-in anywhere for testing.
-It's under very active development.
-Once done, I will write some tests(and possibly benchmarks).
+It's under active development.